-The detailed quarterly performance measures for are included in the attachment titled Fiscal Year 2021 Annual Performance Report.
+The detailed quarterly performance measures are included in the attachment titled Fiscal Year 2021 Annual Performance Report.

-Below is an overview of the racial demographics of the children served in quarter 4 of FY21. [additional Al/AN children may be coded as Multiracial in MiSACWIS; DTMB is reviewing the tribe affiliations in MiSACWIS to more accurately account for the race of all children in foster care.]
+Below is an overview of the racial demographics of the children served in quarter 4 of FY21.
+Please note that additional American Indian/Alaskan Native (AI/AN) children may be coded as Multiracial in MiSACWIS; tribe affiliations in MiSACWIS are being reviewed to more accurately account for the race of all children in foster care.
+Source information for Kent county demographics of children under 18: American Community Survey 2019: 1-Year Estimates, S0901 Children Characteristics.